 DIRECTORS RESPONSIBILITY STATEMENT

-a) The Financial Statements of the Company- Comprising of Balance sheetas at March, 31 2016 and the statement of Profit and Loss for year ended on that date, have been prepared on a going concern basis following applicable accounting standards and that no material departure have been made from the same;
+a) The Financial Statements of the Company for the year ended March 31, 2022, have been prepared on a going concern basis following applicable Indian accounting standards and that no material departure have been made from the same;

-b) In the preparation of the annual accounts for the financial year ended March 31, 2016, the applicable accounting standards and Schedule III of the Companies Act, 2013, have been followed along with proper explanation relating to material departures;
+b) In the preparation of the annual accounts for the financial year ended March 31, 2022, the applicable Indian accounting standards, have been followed along with proper explanation relating to material departures;

-c) rectors have selected such accounting policies and applied them consistently and made judgements and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of your company as at March 31,2016 and of the profits and loss of the company for financial year ended March 31,2016.
+c) Directors have selected such accounting policies and applied them consistently and made judgements and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of your company as at March 31,2022and of the profits and loss of the company for financial year ended March 31,2022.

 e) Requisite internal financial controls laid down and that financial controls are adequate and were operating effectively; and